Guide to Understanding 30 Parts of a Ship: Names, Functions & Diagram

 Keel

-A keel is one of the main parts of a ship, which is responsible for proving the strength and stability of the boat.
+A keel is one of the main parts of a ship, and it is responsible for proving the strength and stability of the boat.

-Flat, duct and bar keels are the three types of keels.
-A flat keel using in all major ships in function, bar keels using when the ship works in shallow water, and duct keels using for offshore vessels and double-hull tankers.
+Flat, duct, and bar keels are the three types of keels.
+A flat keel is used in all major ships in function, bar keels are used when the ship works in shallow water, and duct keels are used for offshore vessels and double-hull tankers.

 Ship Cargo gear (Derrick/Cranes)